Centre for European and International Studies Research

 Supernatural Cities: Narrated Geographies and Spectral Histories

-Supernatural Cities is an interdisciplinary network of humanities and social science scholars of urban environments and the supernatural.
-We aim to encourage the conversation between historians, cultural geographers, folklorists, social psychologists, anthropologists, sociologists, and literary scholars as they explore the representation of urban heterotopias, otherness, haunting, estranging, the uncanny, enchantment, affective geographies, communal memory and the urban fantastical.
-We will share calls for papers, work on collaborative funding bids and promote relevant research.
+Supernatural Cities is an interdisciplinary network of humanities, social science and arts scholars of urban environments and the supernatural.
+We aim to encourage conversation between historians, cultural geographers, folklorists, social psychologists, anthropologists, sociologists, and literary scholars as they explore the representation of urban heterotopias, otherness, haunting, estranging, the uncanny, enchantment, affective geographies, communal memory and the urban fantastical.
+We will share calls for papers, work on collaborative funding bids, and promote relevant research.
+To facilitate this conversation, we host or co-host an annual conference and are developing an edited book on supernatural cities around the world.

 Narrated geographies and spectral histories tend to survive as collective, communal constructions.
 With that in mind, this project also seeks to reach beyond academia to engage with both creative practitioners and a range of local community groups, with the aim of prompting imaginative interactions with and altering understandings of our urban spaces and places.

-My research interests focus on the relationship between the fantastical imagination and the urban environment.
-In my previous publications I have explored urban magical beliefs and practices, environmentally-inflected supernatural narratives and popular religion, millenarianism, Victorian urban legends, nineteenth-century ghost lore, and the construction of haunted urban landscapes.
-I am particularly interested in the way these ideas and mentalities were used to navigate the historical experience of urban modernisation, especially as a means of subversion, adaptation and appropriation.
+Karl is a Reader in Cultural and Social History in the School of Area Studies, History, Politics and Literature.
+His research interests focus on the relationship between the fantastical imagination and the urban environment.
+His previous publications have explored urban magical beliefs and practices, Victorian urban legends, nineteenth-century ghost lore, and the construction of haunted urban landscapes.
+He is also the co-founder of Portsmouth DarkFest https://researchportal.port.ac.uk/portal/en/persons/karl-bell(6b3343b7-0f82-4692-8fb3-ec63ef7c40db).html

 Alison is Senior Lecturer in Creative Writing in the School of Media and Performing Arts.
 Read more.